qbicsoftware/rmageddon-cli/README.md

 1. Create a sessioninfo from your R-analysis.
 The official R-documentation explains this process well: [Sessioninfo](https://www.rdocumentation.org/packages/utils/versions/3.5.2/topics/sessionInfo).
 2. Install Rmageddon.
 This is explained in the documentation for Rmageddon: [Rmageddon documentation](doc/Rmageddon.md)
 3. Run Rmageddon build on your sessioninfo.
 This is again explained in the documentation for Rmageddon: [Rmageddon documentation](doc/Rmageddon.md), especially in the build subcommand section.
 4. Create a docker environment using the cookiecutter template.
-This process is described in the documentation for the Rmageddon-cookiecutter [Rmageddon-cookiecutter documentation](doc/Rmageddon-cookiecutter.md)
+This process is described in the documentation for the [Rmageddon-cookiecutter](doc/Rmageddon-cookiecutter.md)
 5. Copy the generated environment.yml content into the environment.yml of your just created R-container
 6. Add your R-scripts that you used for your analysis to your just created R-container
 7. Validate your just created R-container: Run Rmageddon lint on it.
 Please refer to the documentation for Rmageddon: [Rmageddon documentation](doc/Rmageddon.md), especially in the lint subcommand section.